How to Repair and Clean Up an All-Glass Aquarium and Replace the Silicone

 A Common Misconception

-A common misconception in relation to refurbishing all glass aquariums is thinking that all of the silicone sealant needs to be removed from between the glass panes.
+A common misconception about refurbishing all-glass aquariums is thinking that all of the silicone sealant needs to be removed from between the glass panes.
 This is not necessary and strongly discouraged.
 Only loose pieces of silicone between the glass should be removed if they exist.
 Most of the time the silicone bond will still be intact between the glass panes.
 The silicone that needs to be removed is on the inside of the aquarium.
 Some silicone on the outside of the glass may have to removed if the frame needs to be repaired, replaced, or reattached.

 Supplies and Tools